 17. Grab a rod and go Deep Sea Fishing in Cozumel

 A lot of life in Cozumel revolves around the sea.
-If snorkeling and scuba diving aren’t for you, then you may want to try your hand at deep-sea fishing!
+If snorkeling and scuba diving aren’t for you, you may want to try deep-sea fishing!

 Many companies run fishing tours.
-As Cozumel’s conditions are fantastic for it, a lot of people specifically come here to go deep-sea fishing.
-This is because there are lots of different types of fish swimming in its waters.
+As Cozumel’s conditions are fantastic for it, many people specifically come here to go deep-sea fishing.
+This is because many different types of fish swim in its waters.
 You can catch anything from mahi-mahi and barracuda to tuna and sailfish.
 It’s a lot of fun to do, and the bonus is that you get to go on a lovely boat trip and see Cozumel from the sea.

 18. Visit the Best Beaches in Cozumel

 Cozumel is blessed when it comes to its gorgeous beaches.
-You could easily spend your entire holiday in Cozumel merely going from one beach to the other.
-While the beaches along the west coast of the island are more developed and have more facilities, the east coast’s beaches are a lot wilder and untouched in comparison.
+You could easily spend your entire holiday in Cozumel merely going from one beach to another.
+While the beaches along the island’s west coast are more developed and have more facilities, the east coast’s beaches are a lot wilder and untouched in comparison.

 19. Jeep Tour with Snorkeling